Ink Business Unlimited Credit Card vs. Ink Business Preferred Credit Card

-A major reason to love the Ink Business Preferred is that it boasts a generous welcome offer worth $1,250 if you redeem your points through the travel portal.
+A major reason to love the Ink Business Preferred is that it offers you the chance to earn a generous 100,000-point welcome offer (after spending $15,000 within three months), which is worth $1,250 if you redeem your points through the Chase travel portal.
 That could be a significant boost for a small business.

-The opportunity to earn 3X points in the bonus categories means this card has strong earning potential, particularly if your business has a big online presence or if you regularly travel to meet clients or participate in trade shows.
-And the fact that your points are worth 25 percent more when you redeem them for travel makes the rewards especially valuable for any company that requires employees to travel.
+The opportunity to earn 3X points in key business categories means this card has strong earning potential, particularly if your business has a big online presence or if you regularly travel to meet clients or participate in trade shows.
+And the fact that your points are worth 25 percent more when you redeem them for travel through Chase makes the rewards especially valuable for any company that requires employees to travel.

 Recommended credit score

-To qualify for this card, you’ll need good to excellent credit.
-That generally corresponds to a FICO score of 670 to 850.
+To qualify for this card, you’ll generally need good to excellent credit, or a FICO score of 670 to 850.

 The bottom line

 Both the Ink Business Unlimited and the Ink Business Preferred are great cards for small-business owners.
-The Ink Business Preferred’s earning potential is greater, thanks to its higher welcome bonus, 3X bonus categories and the option to redeem points for travel or transfer them to partners.
-The $95 annual fee is reasonable given how much this card can earn.
+But the Ink Business Preferred’s earning potential is greater, thanks to its higher welcome bonus, 3X points categories and the option to redeem points for travel or transfer them to travel partners.
+The $95 annual fee is reasonable given how much this card can earn, too.

-On the other hand, the Ink Business Unlimited’s advantage is its flexibility.
-There’s no annual fee, and its 0 percent introductory APR gives new cardholders some wiggle room to pay off purchases.
-It also offers a more accessible welcome bonus and flat-rate cash back, which may appeal to those who don’t want to feel constrained by a tiered rewards system.
+On the other hand, the Ink Business Unlimited’s main advantage is its flexibility.
+There’s no annual fee, and it offers a more accessible welcome bonus and flat-rate cash back, which may appeal to those who don’t want to feel constrained by a tiered rewards system.

-The two cards’ strengths could complement each other well, and for some people, it might make sense to get both.
-Alternatively, you could pair either of them with a business credit card from a different issuer to enjoy a wider range of bonus categories or additional perks.
+Still, the two cards’ strengths could complement each other well, and for some people, it might make sense to get both.
+Alternatively, you could pair either of these cards with a top business credit card from a different issuer to enjoy a wider range of bonus categories or additional perks.